Midnight Express (film): Production

 Although the story is set largely in Turkey, the movie was filmed almost entirely at Fort Saint Elmo in Valletta, Malta, after permission to film in Istanbul was denied.
 The end credits state the movie was made entirely on location in Malta.
 However, background shots of Istanbul were taken by a small crew pretending to be making a cigarette commercial.

-A made-for-television documentary about the film, I'm Healthy, I'm Alive, and I'm Free (alternative title: The Making of Midnight Express), was released on January 1, 1977.
+A made-for-television documentary about the film, I'm Healthy, I'm Alive, and I'm Free (alternative title: The Making of Midnight Express), was released on 1 January 1978.
 It is seven minutes long, and features commentary from the cast and crew on how they worked together during production, and the effort it took from beginning to completion.
 It also includes footage from the creation of the film, and Hayes's emotional first visit to the prison set.

-Differences from the book

-Various aspects of Billy Hayes's story were fictionalized or added for the movie: